It’s the season for fresh starts, and fresher homes! Here’s how to spring clean your house, totally naturally

 As the clocks turned back recently, that means spring is finally here!
 And with this new season comes a desire by many for a fresh start, especially at home.

 Did you know that many common household cleaners haven’t been approved by the EPA (environmental protection agency)?
 And many of these can cause health issues ranging from dermatitis (dry skin on the hands and beyond), asthma and even cancer.

-And it’s not just your home you’re contaminating: toxic household cleaning agents get sent back into the water system every time you wash your clothes, do the dishes or even flush toilet bowl.
+But there’s even more reason to learn how to clean your house naturally.
+Toxic household cleaning agents get sent back into the water system every time you wash your clothes, do the dishes or even flush toilet bowl.
 Not only could these chemicals make their way back into your drinking water, but they harm wildlife and the environment too.

-But worry not: we’ve put on our thinking caps, done our research and asked a few mothers and grandmothers for “old but gold” tips, resulting in a sturdy list of all natural non-toxic methods to clean your house naturally this spring.
+But worry not!
+We’ve put on our thinking caps, done our research and asked a few mothers and grandmothers for “old but gold” tips, resulting in a sturdy list of all natural non-toxic methods to clean your house naturally this spring.

-1. Fresh Fridges
+1. Fresher Fridges

 When cleaning the inside of the refrigerator, use simple white vinegar.
 In fact, white vinegar is an all-purpose must-have ingredient for cleaning as it naturally removes grease, odours and some stains.